basysKom/RiveQtQuickPlugin/README.md

 ## Building

-- Install missing dependencies (`libxkbcommon-dev` might be missing in Ubuntu 22.04)
+- Install missing dependencies (`libxkbcommon-dev` might be missing on Ubuntu 22.04)
 - Building using cmake and make should work just fine

 ## Usage